Augtons/lvglsim/README.md

 Other Languages: [简体中文](README_zh_CN.md)

-A Cross-Platform Simulator for LVGL using SDL2.
+A Cross-Platform Simulator Library for LVGL using SDL2.
+Supports Multi-Window.

 ## Contents